 Recycling can come from spent targets or materials used in chemical or physical vapor deposition such as zinc selenide manufacturing and CIGS photovoltaics.

 The refining of selenium is often complicated by the presence of other compounds and elements but at Umicore we have the know-how and expertise to recover it.

 Berzelius discovered selenium in 1817 in the dusts formed in the lead chambers of a sulphuric acid plant.
-He found the element associated with tellurium (after the Latin word tellus that means earth and decided to call it selenium after the Greek σελενη, moon).
+He found the element associated with tellurium named after the Latin word tellus that means earth and decided to call it selenium after the Greek word σελενη that stands for moon.

-In 1873, Willoughby Smith, an English electrical engineer, discovered that selenium’s electrical resistance decreased when illuminated - a property that paved the way for its use in photoelectric cells.
+In 1873, Willoughby Smith, an English electrical engineer, discovered that selenium’s electrical resistance decreased when illuminated.
+A property that paved the way for selenium’s use in photoelectric cells.
 This led to the use of high purity selenium and alloys in photocopier drums; this application however disappeared in the early 2000s, replaced by organic materials.